MatthewMiley/IMDb-Film-Industry-Analytics-Database/README.md

 Florida Polytechnic Database 1 project, by Matthew Miley.
-Designed to go through and filter a database from IMDb and then use it in a app.
+Designed to go through and filter a database from IMDb and then use it in an app.
+(Using Oracle SQL and Python)

-Given task: Develop a database of IMDb films covering movies and their cast, crew, ratings, revenue, and awards.
+Task: Develop a database of IMDb films covering movies and their cast, crew, ratings, and revenue.

 Project Scope: